 Some of the physical symptoms include headaches, digestive problems, elevated blood pressure, chest pain, sexual dysfunction, and insomnia.
 The psychological symptoms can include depression, panic attacks, or other forms of anxiety and worry.

 How stress can impact blood sugars

 Since all hormones can impact your blood sugar levels, bouts of stress can impact your diabetes management.

-Your body can produce adrenaline in response to riding on a roller coaster, getting into a car accident, cheering wildly for your favorite football team, or during an intense argument with your partner.
+Your body can produce adrenaline in response to riding on a roller coaster, being in a car accident, cheering wildly for your favorite football team, or during an intense argument.
 Positive and negative experiences call for adrenaline.

 When your blood sugar is low, for example, cortisol is actually essential (along with fast-acting carbohydrates) to helping it rise back to target.
 Without cortisol, your blood sugar would plummet.